Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Related Work

 \section{Related Work}

-\textbf{Preference formation and human factors in AI oversight.} In specific tasks, using an off-the-shelf pretrained model may not reliably capture the desired behavior.
-Because human preferences in a domain have been found to form gradually over time \cite{druckman2000preference} and are highly context-dependent \cite{milano2021ethical, lindner2022humans}, human interaction with a model may be necessary for understanding desirable and harmful behavior \cite{dobbe2021hard}.
-For specific deployment contexts, a label set that a pretrained classifier was trained with may fail to adequately express the various categories of behaviors that a human would desire \cite{price2022open, freedman2021choice, bobu2020quantifying, guerdan2023ground}.
-For example, prior works have introduced datasets of claims labeled `true' and `false' \cite{lin2021truthfulqa, onoe2021creak, thorne2018fever, petroni2020kilt} but we found that in our case, a third category of `neither' was necessary to adequately label the examples.

-\textbf{Exploring unexpected capabilities of language models.} Due to the expressivity and flexibility of language, LLMs are capable of very open-ended behavior.
-This poses a challenge when trying to make assurances that they are incapable of producing classes of harmful outputs \cite{wolf2023fundamental}.
-Multi-task benchmarks have historically been common for evaluating how broad a model's capabilities are \cite{wang2018glue, wang2019superglue, koubaa2023gpt}.
-Other works have explored using LLMs to write test cases to evaluate other LLMs \cite{bartolo2021improving, perez2022discovering}.
-But for open-ended exploration of what a model is capable of, few techniques have rivaled manual interaction with a human in the loop \cite{ganguli2022red, price2022open}.
-We add to this with our sampling procedure at the beginning of the pipeline.
-Here, we use K-means-based diversity subsampling, but \cite{shang2022diversity} survey other statistical techniques for diversity subsampling.
+\textbf{Exploring unexpected capabilities of language models:} Multi-task benchmarks have historically been common for evaluating how broad a model's capabilities are~\citep{wang2018glue, wang2019superglue, koubaa2023gpt}.
+Other works have explored using LMs to write test cases to evaluate other LMs~\citep{bartolo2021improving, perez2022discovering}.
+But for open-ended exploration of what a model is capable of, few techniques have rivaled manual interaction with a human in the loop~\citep{ganguli2022red, price2022open}.
+We add to this with our Explore step technique based on diversity subsampling.
+We use K-means-based diversity subsampling, but~\citep{shang2022diversity} survey other statistical techniques.

-\textbf{Reinforcement Learning from Human Feedback (RLHF).} RLHF \cite{christiano2017deep, ziegler2019fine} is a technique for training AI systems to scalably learn from human oversight.
-It involves 1) sampling outputs from a model, 2) having a human provide feedback on those outputs, 3) fitting a reward model using that feedback, and 4) training the original model using RL and the reward model.
-Our approach can be viewed as a form of RLHF with a particularly involved and open-ended feedback step that involves preference formation.
-This contrasts with how RLHF in practice typically relies on simple forms of feedback such as binary preferences between examples.
+\textbf{Reinforcement Learning from Human Feedback (RLHF):} RLHF~\citep{christiano2017deep, casper2023open} is a technique for training AI systems to scalably learn from human oversight.
+It involves 1) sampling outputs from a model, 2) having a human provide feedback on the outputs, 3) fitting a reward model using that feedback, and 4) finetuning the model using RL and the reward model.
+Our approach is a form of RLHF with a particularly involved and open-ended feedback step.